 When I first set up Noom on my phone, I connected it to Google Fit. (using my Google account login) It tracks my steps if I have my phone with me.
 You can also connect the following third-party apps and wearables to track steps and blood pressure.
 This is the current list.

 - Sony Lifelog

-My maximum calorie count was automatically set at 1200 calories so that I can lose weight faster.
-But, the program lets you enter any exercise you do that will add extra calories to your budget.
+My maximum calorie count was automatically set at 1200 calories so that I could lose weight faster.
+But, if you do any type of exercise you can record it to allow extra calories to your budget.
 This gives you an incentive to get off your butt and move.
-I found that 1200 can be tricky to achieve without feeling hungry, but it makes you think about what you are choosing to eat that can add to your daily count.
-For instance, I adore avocados and they are healthy but instead of eating an entire avocado during the day, I’ve cut that in 1/2.
+I found that 1200 is sometimes tricky to achieve without feeling hungry, but it makes you think about what you are choosing to eat that can add to your daily count.
+For instance, I adore avocados and they’re healthy but instead of eating an entire avocado during the day, I’ve had to cut back the amount I consume.

 My daily routine

 Every morning I step on the scale to weigh in.
 It’s best to do this on an empty stomach and preferably using the same scale each time.
 If you weigh in using a different scale, you may see fluctuations in weight due to the way the scale is calibrated.
 I admit that I hadn’t stepped on the scale for quite a while since I finished a recent detox and it made a huge difference.

 There’s always a shortlist of tasks to accomplish during the day that includes weight loss tips, education, psych insights, and motivation.
 As I mentioned before, Noom focuses on how emotional eating can cause you to gain weight.
 You may be bored, stressed, angry, or not paying attention as you stick a French Fry or two or three your mouth.